Top five smartwatches for 2019

 Not found the product for you?
 Browse all of our smartwatch reviews.

 We run every smartwatch through a barrage of tests, checking how well they deal with notifications, to how accurately they track your fitness and how long a fully charged battery will last.
 We spend weeks with each device, to assess it for comfort, too.
 But, performance aside, how do you pick the perfect smartwatch for you?

-- Operating system - there are three main operating systems for smartwatches: Android Wear, Tizen and watchOS.
+- Operating system - there are three main operating systems for smartwatches: Wear OS, Tizen and watchOS.
 The type of smartphone you own will dictate the operating system you can go for.
-Android Wear will work with both Android and iOS devices, although the features and functions will differ for iPhone users.
+Wear OS, formerly called Android Wear, will work with both Android and iOS devices, although the features and functions will differ for iPhone users.
 Tizen will pair with both Android and iOS smartphones. watchOS is Apple's operating system, and is designed to work exclusively with iOS devices.

-- Decide on your budget - smartwatches cost from around £100 to more than £650 and, while you would have once had to spend a lot to get a smartwatch worth buying, we recently found a Best Buy smartwatch for less than £150.
+- Decide on your budget - smartwatches cost from around £100 to more than £650 and, while you would have once had to spend a lot to get a smartwatch worth buying, have found some good smartwatches for less than £200.
 Price is by no means an indicator of performance, as more expensive models often have a swankier design but don't offer more features.